Measurement of Stimulated Raman Side-Scattering Predominance in Directly Driven Experiment

-This implies that SRSS can lead to additional losses not usually accounted for and could be one candidate to explain some ``missing'' energy reported in recent experiments \cite{Hall_2017,Turnbull_2022}.
-Indeed, it appears that SRSS losses can be easily overlooked as only scattering a low amount of energy locally, which would normally not be detected or considered.
+This implies that SRSS may lead to additional losses not usually accounted for and could be one candidate to explain some ``missing'' energy reported in recent experiments \cite{Hall_2017,Turnbull_2022}.
+Indeed, it appears that SRSS losses can be easily overlooked as only scattering a small amount of energy locally, which would normally not be detected nor considered.